kostin-kirill/devops-interview-task/README.md

 # The Task

-You are required to provision and deploy a new service in AWS.
+You are required to provision and deploy a new service in Azure Cloud.
 It must:

-* Be publicly accessible, but *only* on port 80.
+* Be publicly accessible, but *only* on port 80 and 443.
 * Run Nginx.
+* Generate self signed cert
 * Serve a `/version.txt` file, containing only static text representing a version number, for example:

 ```